Feral Druid 10.2.7 Guide

 Tier Item Name Drop Location

-S Manic Grieftorch Vault of the Incarnates
+S Manic Grieftorch Broodkeeper Diurna - Vault of the Incarnates

-S Storm-Eater's Boon Vault of the Incarnates
+A Spiteful Storm Raszageth - Vault of the Incarnates

 A Hunger of the Pack Halls of Valor

-A Spiteful Storm Vault of the Incarnates
+A Storm-Eater's Boon Dathea, Ascended - Vault of the Incarnates

-B Bottle of Spiraling Winds The Nokhud Offensive
+B Controlled Current Technique The Nokhud Offensive

 This wraps up everything you should know about gearing your Feral Druid: the stats priority, how to obtain the tier set, and what items to use in the end-game activities.
-Moving on to the next section of our guide, we'll teach you how to level your Feral Druid in Dragonflight patch 10.0.
-Sounds good, right?
+Moving on to the next section of our guide, we'll teach you how to level your Feral Druid in Dragonflight patch 10.2.7 Sounds good, right?
 Let's dive in!

 How to level your Feral Druid.
 Leveling tips